EN10/BabyLlama/tok361/tok361 max_iters val_loss.md

 achieved tok/s: 801.886792
 ```

-**--max_iters=700       val loss 1.1427**
+**--max_iters=700       val loss 1.1437**
 ```
-Once upon a time there was a big smile.
-One day, he went to the big and friends.
-And they helped her to go a big even to go home.
-But then, the mouse were to see them and loud want to tree to be man our to be for hars and friends.
-She pictures with her mo achieved tok/s: 814.696486
+Once upon a time there was a little girl named Lily.
+They lived in a time, there was a little bird and asked it was not water.
+They ran outside and saw the car clown outside to see the should him a little girl named Benny.
+He loved to cattle picket and sa achieved tok/s: 799.373041
 ```

 **--max_iters=1000      val loss 0.9448    140s**